elfod/SquarespaceHacks/Random Quotes/Random Quotes.md

 1. Sometime if the page loads slowly due to poor connection or any number of issues the reader may briefly see quote text "Etaoin Shrdlu" before it's replaced.
 Perhaps you could look at this as an opportunity to add some mystery to your pages...
 2. If your keywords are added to other content they will get replaced as well, make sure you chose something unusual and be mindful when composing content.
 3. If you have more than one block quote configured on a page, they will all be replaced with the same randomly chosen quote.
 However, why would you have more than 1 random quote block per page?
+4. The design assumes certain page structures are in place and leverages those to make it work.
+If they're not present because the template is something new or it's your own custom design, it may not work.

 #Alternate Implementations